Shidell/OpenCaldera/README.md

 **Will this damage my Alienware system, Graphics Amplifier, or GPU?**

 No, at worst, you may need to reboot your system.
-However, this is exploratory, and I am not liable for anything that may happen.
+However, this is exploratory, and I am not liable for anything that may happen—it is your choice.

 ###### For reference: